kaspernissen/docs.humio.com/content/sending_logs_to_humio/parsers/built_in_parsers.md

 {{% /notice %}}

 ## kv-millis
-This parser, like the (kv parser)(/sending_logs_to_humio/parsers/built_in_parsers/#kv-millis) parser, is a key-value parser.
+This parser, like the [kv parser](/sending_logs_to_humio/parsers/built_in_parsers/#kv-millis) parser, is a key-value parser.
 However, it expects the timestamp in the log line to be UTC time in milliseconds.

 {{% notice note %}}
 ***Example of key-value parsing with millisecond timing***